-San Diego County Credit Union Review: Savings and Loans for Southern Californians
+San Diego County Credit Union Review: Financial Services for Employees and Residents of Southern California

 Breadth of Products

 - All checking accounts are free or monthly maintenance fees can be waived

 - APYs are comparatively low